Lechia Gdańsk: Rivals

 Other clubs whose fans have negative views of Lechia and vice versa are; Pogoń Szczecin (due to both clubs being from Northern regions in Poland, where historically there have been few competitive football clubs), Zagłębie Lubin (due to Zagłębie being the main rivals of Śląsk Wrocław, Lechia's biggest friendship), Jagiellonia Białystok, Ruch Chorzów, Widzew Łódź, Motor Lublin (despite Motor fans having a friendship with Śląsk Wrocław), GKS Katowice, Zawisza Bydgoszcz, Elana Toruń, Polonia Bytom, Górnik Zabrze, and Russian club FC Spartak Moscow.

 Since 2016 Wisła Kraków has since turned into a rivalry for some fans, while other fans still see the club in a more positive light.

 Bałtyk Gdynia is another rivalry due to the geographically close proximity between the two clubs.
-Over recent years, however, this fixture hasn't been much of a rivalry due to the teams being in different divisions for many seasons.
+Over recent years, however, this fixture has not been much of a rivalry due to the teams being in different divisions for many seasons.
 This rivalry was at its biggest in the 1990s when the two clubs played each other often in the second tier.

 Gedania Gdańsk and Stoczniowiec Gdańsk have historically been a derby for Lechia with games between any of the three teams being known as the Gdańsk Derby (Derby Gdańska).
 The rivalry with Gedania was at its biggest in the 1940s and 1950s while the rivalry with Polonia was at its height from the late 1960s to early 1980s.
 Due to the current leagues, the teams are in, this is no longer seen as a major rivalry, with fans of both Gedania and Stoczniowiec more likely to support Lechia in big games than Lechias opponents.

 While not rivals per se with any of these teams in a competitive capacity, these local teams fans are all aligned with Arka for the Tricity derby and are, as such seen in lower regard compared to other local teams; Gwardia Koszalin, Kaszubia Kościerzyna, Gryf Wejherowo, Wisła Tczew and Orkan Rumia.